Last Modified: 8 June 2026

 2.5 The Client shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and/or the Documentation and, in the event of any such unauthorised access or use, promptly notify the Supplier.

-Additional User Subscriptions and Audits
+3. Additional User Subscriptions and Audits

-3.1 The Client may request to add additional User Subscriptions at any time by providing written notice to the Supplier.
-The Supplier shall confirm acceptance of such request in writing, together with the applicable fees for the additional User Subscriptions, which shall be determined by the Supplier unless otherwise specified in the Order Form.
+3.1 The Client may request to add additional User Subscriptions at any time by providing written notice to the Supplier or, where made available by the Supplier, by adding such additional User Subscriptions through the platform’s self-service functionality.
 Any additional User Subscriptions shall be subject to the terms of this Agreement.
+Use of the Supplier's platform’s self-service functionality by the Client constitutes written acknowledgment of the resulting change to User Subscriptions and any associated Fees.

-3.3 The Supplier has no responsibilities with regards to preventing the Client from utilisation in excess of the number set out in the Order Form.
+3.4 The Supplier has no responsibilities with regards to preventing the Client from utilisation in excess of the number set out in the Order Form.

-3.6 If any of the real time checks referred to in clause 3.5 reveal that any password has been provided to any individual who is not authorised to use the Services, then without prejudice to the Supplier's other rights, the Client shall promptly disable such passwords and the Supplier shall not issue any new passwords to any such individual.
+3.7 If any of the real time checks referred to in clause 3.6 reveal that any password has been provided to any individual who is not authorised to use the Services, then without prejudice to the Supplier's other rights, the Client shall promptly disable such passwords and the Supplier shall not issue any new passwords to any such individual.

-3.7 The Client agrees and acknowledges that if it utilises additional User Subscriptions in accordance with this clause 3, the Client shall not decrease any such User Subscriptions for the remainder of the Subscription Term.
+3.8 The Client agrees and acknowledges that if it utilises additional User Subscriptions in accordance with this clause 3, the Client shall not decrease any such User Subscriptions for the remainder of the Subscription Term.

 4. Services